Find Grad Schools

 22 Yearly Graduations

 University of North Carolina at Charlotte is the 16th most popular school in the nation for students seeking a graduate certificate in instructional media.
 Roughly 30,100 attend the school each year.
 The average in-state tuition for full-time undergraduates is $3,812 per year, while in-state graduate students, on average, pay $4,337 per year.
-For the 2020-2021 academic year, 22 graduate certificates were handed out to instructional media majors at UNC Charlotte.
-Of these students, 91% were women and 27% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 22 people received their graduate certificate in instructional media from UNC Charlotte.
+Of these students, 85% were women and 30% were members of underrepresented racial-ethnic groups.

 #17